RichardAF8/MessengerDesktopApplication-Honors-Project-/README.md

 # MessengerDesktopApplication-Honors-Project-
 I created a messenger like desktop application using Java for the client and C++ for the server.
-Another individual had made the  android app version of my client (file included).
+Another individual I collaborated with had made the  android app version of my client (file included).

 How to:
 1) Download and import the files from this link